m2osw/snapwebsites/snapdbproxy/README.md

 The `snapdbproxy` makes use of `snapcommunicator`, but it has its own listening server to allow for database related connections.
-The implementation of the protocol for that connection is found in the libQtCassandra library.
+The implementation of the protocol for that connection is found in the `libQtCassandra` library.

-AVAILABILITY
+Availability
 ============

 Using `snapcommunicator`, the `snapdbproxy` sends two messages to